 The January application deadline has now passed; however, applications will be accepted on a rolling basis until May 13, 2014.

-In the face of accelerated European integration and intensification of US-EU relations, it has become imperative that students wishing to enter into international careers understand the institutional history and social, political, cultural, and economic practices of nations that comprise this growing international community.
+In the face of accelerated European integration and intensification of US-EU relations, it has become imperative that students wishing to enter into international careers understand the institutional history and social, political, cultural, and economic practices of nations that comprise the EU’s international community.
 TAM prepares students to assume positions of leadership in world affairs by providing them with a broad comparative understanding of EU-US politics, policy, and social evolution, complemented by expertise in a particular nation or topic.

 To meet the demands of students wishing to pursue various career goals in the expanding transatlantic arena, the TAM program offers different tracks as well as various degree options.
-Students can choose to receive a master’s degree from the University of North Carolina, or they may opt for a degree granted by one of the European universities.
+Students can choose to receive a master’s degree in Political Science from the University of North Carolina, or they may opt for a degree granted by one of the European universities.
 In the case of our new double-degree option, students will seek both a UNC and a European MA simultaneously.